ash/raku-course/essentials/strings/escaping-special-characters/index.md

     say "$product costs \$$price";

-Of course, you can use string concatenation andn avoid escaping `$`:
+Of course, you can use string concatenation and avoid escaping `$`:

     say $product ~ ' costs $' ~ $price;